 Have you ever been somewhere for the first time yet you felt like you "knew" it?
 It was familiar and you felt like you were revisiting the place?
-This was my experience on an Iceland vacation.
+This was my experience on an Iceland and Greenland vacation packages.
 I feel an unexplainable bond with Iceland that I don't question; I just enjoy it.
 I've been there in both the winter and summer months - March and June.
 And surprisingly, it was warmer in March than I had anticipated and colder in June than anticipated.
 In winter, you can get five different weather patterns in one day; you may or may not see the Aurora Borealis (so there should be other reasons you visit).
 Summer allows more freedom for hiking and biking; it can also turn cold.
 Either season is incredibly special in its own way.
 But that is Iceland; it has a spirit of its own and that spirit is, indeed, playful.

 Iceland is a land that, in its barest description, is nothing but black rock (sometimes covered in moss), black/white/gray glaciers, basically no trees, no profound animal life, and very few inhabitants.
 But when these are all jumbled together and added to the cleanest, purest water you'll ever drink, some of the craziest music you'll ever hear, some of the best food you'll ever eat, and scenery that takes away the breath at every turn, you will get a magical, mythical land of enchantment --not ever to be forgotten.